| Title: | Improves the Interpretation of the Standardized Precipitation Index Under Changing Climate Conditions |

-Daily rainfall amounts recorded in millimetre in Campinas state of Sao Paulo, Brazil.
+Daily rainfall amounts recorded in millimetres in Campinas state of Sao Paulo, Brazil.

 Date